dimitris-karapliafis/RdRpCATCH/README.md

 ## Input description
 The input file can be one or more nucleotide or protein sequences in multi-fasta format.
 The output directory is where the results will be stored.
-We recommend specifying the type of the sequence in the command line, An optional argument `--seq_type` (nuc or prot) can be used to specify if the input fasta file sequences are nucleotide or amino acid.
+We recommend specifying the type of the sequence in the command line, An optional argument `--seq-type` (nuc or prot) can be used to specify if the input fasta file sequences are nucleotide or amino acid.

 ## Setting up custom pHMM databases